mbund/blog/content/posts/homelab/index.md

   - nginx
   - Grafana
   - Prometheus
-description: Everyone's homelab is bespoke.
+description: &desc Everyone's homelab is bespoke.
 This is the start of my self hosting journey, where I talk about my homelabbing philosophy and the services I'm running.
+summary: *desc
 ---

 In 2022 I started my homelab journey.
 Finally in 2023 I reached a point where I'm happy with my setup and I'm ready to share it with the world.
 This post is meant to fossilize its current state and to talk about some of the decisions I made along the way.